 What are standard variable tariffs?

 A standard variable tariff is a basic energy tariff with variable prices that will change with the energy market.
-Variable tariffs are usually more expensive than fixed-term tariffs.
-It’s the default tariff that you will be put on if you have not chosen an energy deal or if your current fixed-term tariff contract comes to an end.
+Variable tariffs are usually more expensive than fixed price energy tariffs, but not always.
+It’s usually the default tariff that you will be put on if you have not chosen an energy deal or if your current fixed-term tariff contract comes to an end, although some suppliers such as Bulb Energy only offer a Standard Variable Tariff.

 If you are on a standard variable energy tariff then your unit rate costs can go up or down at any time, though it’s more likely they will go up.
 If you are on a variable tariff it is worth considering switching energy providers or asking your energy supplier whether you can get a cheaper fixed-term deal.